m0un10/docker-scripts/README.md

 A collection of useful bash scripts for Docker.

-This repository contains 3 different types of bash scripts
+These scripts come in 3 different flavours

 - **direct** - operate directly on containers
 - **sidecar** - operate as sidecars to existing containers either by joining the network or accessing a shared volume